How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-While the United States Environmental Protection Agency (EPA) sets the minimum standards of competency for pesticide applicators, licensure is handled at the state level.
-All pesticide applicators (and those who supervise them) in Texas should be licensed by all the necessary state regulatory agencies.
+The United States Environmental Protection Agency (EPA) maintains minimum competency standards for pesticide applicators, but licensing is taken care of at the state level.
+All pesticide applicators and their supervisors in Texas need to be licensed through the proper state regulatory agencies.

 Is the company a member of any professional organizations?

-Pest control companies can also join certain professional organizations.
-Membership in organizations like the National Pest Management Association (NPMA) or state-level organizations is not mandatory, but helps confirm that a company follows industry best practices.
-When a pest control company joins the NPMA, it gains access to resources, education, and a network of pest professionals with whom to discuss methods and practices.
+Pest control companies can also belong to professional organizations.
+While not required, membership in organizations such as the National Pest Management Association (NPMA) or state-level organizations help to prove a company's reputability.
+Organizations like the NPMA provide access to education, resources, and a network of professionals with whom to compare best practices.

 Professional Experience and Specialties